+Entity Name

-Entity Name Entity Type (City, County, District, etc.)
+Entity Type (City, Coun ty, Distri ict, etc.)

+1

 Contact Name

-Title
+Who should TWDB Title

 contact with questions during the review of Phone

 this submission?
 Email

-PROJECT INFORMATION
+PROJECT INFORMATION I

+Project Name

-Project Name EDAP Requested Amount (doe not include local or other contributions and may not be the same as the total project cost) Applicant has adopted and is enforcing Model Subdivision Rules (per Texas Water Code Section 16.343 and 31 TAC Chapter 364) Subdivision Rules (per Teaddition, if the project is located or will serve an area lo ction (ETJ), the municipality m ion Rules. ed; Year adopted: 3 and 31 TAC Chapter 364).
-In cated within a municipality or Project Phase(s) for which Assistance is Requested Planning Acquisition Design Construction
+EDAP Requested Amou not include local or oth contributions and may the same as the total p cost) not be \$

+Applicant has adopted enforcing Model Subdir Rules (per Texas Water Section 16.343 and 31 Chapter 364) vision Code The county where the project is located must have adopted and be enforcing Model Subdivision Rules (per Texas Water Code Section 16.343 and 31 TAC Chapter 364).
+In addition, if the project is located or will serve an area located within a municipality or its extra territorial jurisdiction (ETJ), the municipality must have also adopted and be enforcing Model Subdivision Rules. □ Yes, county has adopted; Year adopted:

+2 : : 2 ☐ Yes, municipality has a dopted; Year adopted:

+Project Phase(s) for wh iich Assis stance is Requested

+Planning Acquisition Design Construction